Do you know what chemicals are in the antiperspirant and deodorant that you apply to your sensitive underarm area every day?

 The good news is that there are safer, natural deodorant products that can be safely applied to the skin and help keep you feeling and smelling fresh.
 The editors of Mother Earth Living recommend the following 6 natural deodorizers that use natural essential oils rather than toxic metals and chemicals:

-For more about heath safety when it comes to hygiene and skin care products, check out this list of 17 beauty products you should avoid.
+For more about health safety when it comes to hygiene and skincare products, check out this list of 17 beauty products you should avoid.